DanPmkr/course-in-a-box/modules/content/_posts/2021-10-03-design-your-ebook-cover.md

-## Step 4: Design Your eBook Cover
+## Step 3: Design Your eBook Cover

+Design your eBook cover with canva or get a professsional to design for you for a small cost.